SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

 Congratulations!
 You've run your first pod on the Instructional Cluster, run a program within the container and you've gotten some data back out.
 With that, you have the basics to be able to run containers on the Instructional Cluster.

 ## Next Steps
-Check back here soon for further examples and templates.
+Check back here soon for further examples and templates from Research and Cyberinfrastructure.

 Until then, you can also check out the [National Research Platform's documentation](https://docs.nationalresearchplatform.org/) which has some good examples.